-The Oregon Poetry Association annual conference for 2025 will again be held on the Oregon coast at the Best West Agate Beach Inn.
+The Oregon Poetry Association annual conference for 2025 was held October 3-4 on the Oregon coast at the Best West Agate Beach Inn.

 Conference Keynotes